e3bo/spaero/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION:
   AERO (2:29)

-The spelling AERO is corret.
+The spelling AERO is correct.

 ## Downstream dependencies